fabulenc/CMS-Medicare-Provider-Specialty-ML-Project/README.md

 # CMS-Medicare-Provider-Specialty-ML-Project

 The purpose of this project is to develop a multi-class classification model that can predict physician specialties using the Medicare prescription drug data.
-The 2020 Medicare Part D raw dataset contains 25,209,72 observations and 22 features.
+The file can be dowloaded from https://data.cms.gov/provider-summary-by-type-of-service/medicare-part-d-prescribers/medicare-part-d-prescribers-by-provider-and-drug.